hbk91/2021StudyNotes/Microsoft_Excel.md

 | Move between different element of a chart                                                    | **Alt + Arrow**  |
 | Move inside a single element of a chart (like selecting individual data bars of a bar chart) | **Ctrl + Arrow** |

+# Chart Tricks:

+- **Dynamic Titles:** Just select the title box (don't press Enter/F2 etc) => Press `=`, and then the cell with arrow keys/mouse wherever your title is stored.
+This will help you in creating dynamic titles for your charts.
+- **Creating Charts**
+  - Select the data, and then the chart.
+Use recommended charts option (within Insert).
+Then go to All Charts.
+Over there, it is easy to get a preview, and see the list of all possible charts.
+  - Create a blank chart of whichever type you wish, and then select the data, separated by commas (Shift+F10 => Select Data).
+This is helpful if you are data is all over the place.

+## Combination Charts:

 ## Custom Formatting Symbols:

 | **Symbol**   | **Meaning**                                                                                      |